Yogesh-Singh-Gadwal/Blynk_for_DHT-11/README.txt

 #3.
 Create your App using components given there. (take labeled value for better experience.)

 #4.
-Get your Auth-Token on mail and use it in the code wherever required.
+Put the required details in the ".ino" file, and make changes in the "config.h" file.

 #5.
-Sign up in your Adafruit account and create feeds for TEMPERATURE and HUMIDITY

-#6. create dashboard for the feeds.

-#7.
-Put the required details in the ".ino" file, and make changes in the "config.h" file.

-#8.
-Burn the ".ino" file to your ESP8266.

-#9.Open your Blynk App and start receiving data there.
+Burn the ".ino" file to your ESP8266 and Open your Blynk App and start receiving data there.